 BIOGRAPHY

-He was with The Straits Times from 1988 to 1999, where he was literary editor, political supervisor and chief Parliament commentator, arts and features supervisor, and Assistant Editor of a weekly world affairs section.
-His regular opinion column, Monday With Koh Buck Song, ran for over 10 years.
-He also launched and anchored the column This Week in Politics.
-From 2003 to 2004, he was a contributing columnist based in the USA for the Singapore newspaper Today, on current affairs relating to the USA and Singapore.
-From 2004 to 2005, he was a regular columnist on the theory and practice of leadership for The Straits Times.
-He worked for the Singapore Economic Development Board from 1999-2003 and 2004-5 in strategic planning and marketing and corporate communications.
-While there, he led a team to devise the “global entrepolis” concept to position Singapore internationally.
-Since then, he has worked as a consultant in branding, communications strategy and corporate social responsibility.
+In the 1990s, he was The Straits Times’ literary editor and chief book reviewer, and also English Editor, then General Editor, of the literary journal Singa.
+At The Straits Times from 1988 to 1999, he was also political supervisor and chief Parliament commentator, arts and features supervisor, and Assistant Editor of Sunday Review, a weekly world affairs section.
+His regular opinion column, Monday with Koh Buck Song, ran for almost a decade.
+He launched and anchored the column This Week in Politics.
+From 2003 to 2004, he was a contributing columnist on global issues based at Harvard University in the USA for the Singapore newspaper Today.
+From 2004 to 2005, he was a regular columnist on leadership for The Straits Times.
+He represented Singapore as a media delegate in 1998 on the International Visitor programme in the US and at the Asia-Europe Young Leaders Symposium in Korea, and in 1999 at the Asia-Europe Young Entrepreneurs Forum in Germany.

-Author Photo © Koh Buck Song.
+Author Photo and Biography © Koh Buck Song.
 All rights reserved.
-Author Biography from Wikipedia and National Library Board Infopedia (2010)

 CRITICAL INTRODUCTION >